RunestoneInteractive/RunestoneServer/README_new_book.rst

 This tells Sphinx to make the HTML files.
 This will cause the generated HTML to be placed in ``runestone/static/<project_name>``.

+Note: If you have not created the ``_static`` directory, the above command will cause a warning that that directory does not exist.
+If you aren't using any of your own static resources, you can safely ignore this.

 Making It Interactive
 ---------------------